WallStreetMojo

 source: Salesforce SEC Filings

-As we note from below, deferred income is reported as the largest in the January quarter, where most of the large enterprise accounts buy their subscription services.
+As noted below, deferred income is reported as the largest in the January quarter, where most large enterprise accounts buy their subscription services.
 Please note that Salesforce follows the fiscal year with 31st January year-end.

 Deferred Revenue Salesforce